-The bell rang the end of the last period, and I pulled the practice sheet from the platen of the Selectric typewriter in front of me, slipped it into the class folder, and tried not to be obvious about watching Sapphire collecting her books in the front row.
+The bell rang the end of the last period of the first day of classes, and I pulled the practice sheet of paper from the platen of the Selectric typewriter in front of me, slipped it into the class folder, and tried not to be obvious about watching Sapphire collecting her books in the front row.

 It didn't look like there was going to be a gap in her conversation with the girl sitting next to her, so I put my books together, stood up, and moved between the desks, making sure I would pass her desk.